gsilviHQS/Variationals_algorithms/README.md

     - *uploader_junction.py*: helper to upload the junction to the QLMaaS server so that it can be found in the remote library
     - *wrapper2myqlm.py*: helper to wrap the variational algorithms using QLM stack
 - **tests**: unit tests for the variational algorithms
-- **enhanced_sampling**: folder containg the class for Enhanced Sampling: a sampling methods that uses Bayesian inference to reduce the number of measurement
+- **enhanced_sampling**: contains the class for Enhanced Sampling: a sampling methods that uses Bayesian inference to reduce the number of measurement
-- **n-rep_projection** : folder containg the method and an example for an algorithm to reduces quantum computation noise via constrained projections of density matrices.
+- **n-rep_projection** : contains the method and an example for an algorithm to reduces quantum computation noise via constrained projections of density matrices.
 - **QLMtools**: additional tools to upload qiskit_mod to the QLMaaS server
     - *uploader_library.py*: helper to upload the qiskit_mod library to the QLMaaS server
 - *create_conda_env.sh*: script to create a Conda environment with all required libraries